 During the onset of the project, Mr. Greig and his collaborators closely cooperated with American experts of helmets and traffic safety.
 In addition, they were also enrolled in a training course in Hong Kong to take an insight in the operation of a helmet factory.
 Protec Company was granted operation license in August 2001, and released the first helmet in 2002.
 In the first phase of the company, our factory could only produce 5,000 helmets a year.
 In 2006, sales of Protec rocketed in the awake of the Vietnamese government introducing the mandatory law on helmet use, which applied to all motorbike users – AIP Foundation played an instrumental role in pushing the government to pass the law.
 In 2007, when the mandatory helmet law officially came into effect, both production and sales of Protec recorded stable growth.

-Nowadays, Protec has employed over 300 staff members, including 200 direct workers on site, one third of whom are handicapped.
-Protec factory produces around 8,000,000 helmets a year.
-In addition, Protec Company also has 2 showrooms/distribution agencies in Hanoi, 3 in Ho Chi Minh City, 1 in Danang in 1 in Phnom Penh.
+Nowadays, Protec has employed over 300 staff members, including 200 direct workers on site, some of the staff are handicapped.
+Protec factory produces around 5,000,000 helmets a year.
+In addition, Protec Company also has 2 showrooms/distribution agencies in Hanoi, 2 in Ho Chi Minh City, 1 in Danang and 1 in Phnom Penh.

 Extended Polystyrene (EPS) beads are deployed by Protec, which are heat processed and molded into hardened liner.
 EPS liner is a crucial component of the helmet to absorb the shock in a crash and protect our brain.